 Introduction

-Both hepatic resection and radiofrequency (RF) ablation are considered curative procedures for very early or early stage hepatocellular carcinoma (HCC) [1].
-Many studies have revealed that RF ablation is comparable to hepatic resection in terms of long-term survival for patients with early stage HCC [2-4].
-However, most studies did not take into account the location of HCCs.
+Both hepatic resection and radiofrequency (RF) ablation are considered curative procedures for very early or early-stage hepatocellular carcinoma (HCC) [1].
+Many studies have revealed that RF ablation is comparable to hepatic resection in terms of long-term survival for patients with early-stage HCC [2-4].
+However, most studies have not taken into account the location of HCCs.
 Tumor location is an important factor affecting local tumor control especially for RF ablation due to its technical complexity [5].

 When an HCC is located in the liver abutting the right diaphragm, an adequate accomplishment of percutaneous ultrasound (US)-guided RF ablation is difficult due to the poor sonic window resulting from lung shadowing and the potential risk of collateral thermal injury to the diaphragm.
-According to a preliminary study, local tumor progression (LTP) after percutaneous RF ablation was more frequent in patients with subphrenic HCCs (29%) than in non-subphrenic HCCs (6%) [6].
+According to a preliminary study, local tumor progression (LTP) after percutaneous RF ablation was more frequent in patients with subphrenic HCCs (29%) than in nonsubphrenic HCCs (6%) [6].
 To overcome this inherent limitation, many investigators have used the infusion of artificial ascites or pleural effusion.
 Several studies have reported that percutaneous RF ablation with infusion of artificial ascites or pleural effusion was safe and effective [7-10].
-However, the local tumor progression rate after RF ablation for subphrenic HCCs was still high even with the application of these special techniques [9].
+However, the local tumor progression rate after RF ablation for subphrenic HCCs remained high even with the application of these special techniques [9].
 The effect of the specific location of HCC on the long-term therapeutic outcomes after hepatic resection and RF ablation has not yet been investigated.

 Thus, the aim of this study was to compare the long-term therapeutic outcomes of hepatic resection versus percutaneous RF ablation for the curative treatment of HCCs abutting the diaphragm.